jakeseaton/aerocene/PAPER.md

 While we were successfully able to trick our own server using this method, we ultimately didn't need to use it as part of the CloudFormation for scraping Instagram, because using AWS Lambda sufficiently distributed requests between enough locations in the cloud to avoid detection.

 # Results
-We ran a series of trial scripts to test the performance of the three configurations:
+We ran a series of trial scripts to test the performance of three configurations:

 <img width="1440" alt="screen shot 2018-05-11 at 8 20 56 pm" src="https://user-images.githubusercontent.com/7296193/39952280-d8e755e8-5558-11e8-8321-d4d59b39190a.png">